spdk/spdk/doc/jsonrpc.md

 ## pmem_pool_info {#rpc_pmem_pool_info}

-Retrive basic information about PMDK memory pool.
+Retrieve basic information about PMDK memory pool.

 This method is available only if SPDK was built with PMDK support.